Early Assyrian period: Under the Akkadian Empire

 The Akkadian Empire probably conquered Assur in the reign of its first ruler, Sargon (c.
 2334–2279 BC), and is known to have controlled the city at least from the reign of Manishtushu (c.
 2270–2255 BC) onwards, as contemporary inscriptions dedicated to Manishtushu have been recovered from the city.
-One inscription dedicated to Manishtushu was inscibed on the bronze point of a spear by Azazu, a local ruler of Assur who was the Akkadian king's vassal.
+One inscription dedicated to Manishtushu was inscribed on the bronze point of a spear by Azazu, a local ruler of Assur who was the Akkadian king's vassal.
 Azazu's inscription was also dedicated to a deity, but the name, perhaps Ashur, is not clearly preserved.
 Texts of the Akkadian period from Nuzi illustrate that Assur was an important local outpost and administrative center under the Akkadian Empire, frequently staffed with Akkadian officials.
 A palace, similar to a palace built by the Akkadian king Naram-Sin at Tell Brak, was also constructed in the city.

 The earliest inscription known from Assur, preceding that of Azazu, was made by the Išši'ak Aššur (governor of Assur) Ititi, son of a man called Ininlaba.
 Ititi was presumably also an Akkadian vassal.
 Both the names Ititi and Ininlaba are also attested in Nuzi.
 The Ititi attested at Nuzi, perhaps the same man as the Assyrian governor, was one of the ablest generals of Sargon of Akkad.
 In his inscription, Ititi dedicates the "booty" of Gasur (a city possibly identical with Nuzi) to the goddess Ishtar.
 That Ititi evidently raided Nuzi testifies to a somewhat lacking Akkadian central control in the region; had the Akkadian kings firmly and directly ruled both cities it is unlikely that they would have been able to raid each other.
 The period of Akkadian rule over Assur strongly influenced the language and culture of Assyria in the millennia thereafter.
 Whereas the Akkadian kings were later despised by the Babylonians in southern Mesopotamia as an affront to Babylon's god Marduk, the Assyrians remembered the period as a golden age and many later Assyrian kings later tried to emulate the Akkadian rulers.
 Assyria's status as a prominent trading city, well-established in the later Old Assyrian period, may have begun under the Akkadian kings, as their conquests opened up new opportunities for trade.

 There is archaeological and literary evidence that Assur's golden age under the Akkadian kings came to a violent end.
 The remains of temples from the early period at both Assur and Nineveh indicate that they were violently destroyed.
 According to the later Babylonian text Legend of Naram-Sin, a strange-looking army of the Lullubi invaded the northern parts of the Akkadian Empire before continuing southwards and eventually reaching Babylon itself.
 Archaeological evidence of Naram-Sin's palace at Tell Brak demonstrate that it was also sacked.
 According to the Assyriologist Hildegard Lewy, it can thus be assumed that the Lullubi did in fact invade Mesopotamia and destroyed Assur at this time.